Yesterday I got to take the girls to the Ogden Nature Center for a PeeWee PowWow. We learned a lot about Native Americans.

 Afterward, we got to explore the grounds where we met some enormous turkeys.

 We also checked out the "Birds of Prey" exhibit, which was very cool.
 We discovered first hand that a Raven can have its back turned to you and then tilt its head back far enough to stare at you (kinda creepy).
 They had falcons, hawks, eagles, pelicans, and owls.
 I think it was the first time I'd ever actually heard a Great Horned Owl hoot.
 Halle summed it up best when she said, "I heard him 'Who'!
 I heard him 'Who'!"
-Later she informed me that Annie's favorite bird had been the Bald Eagle.
-Annie responded by exclaiming, "Bald!"

 Walking around the grounds was very cool.
 The girls enjoyed checking out the moss and checking every hole and burrow to see if there were any animals home.